apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/Readme.md

   </JavaCallout>
 ```

+The value of either standard or custom claims can be fixed strings or references to context variables - strings wrapped in curly braces.

 If you would like to embed an array claim in the JWT, then you should use a variable reference, like so:

 ```xml